S Corp Retirement Plan Options: Everything You Need to Know

 This type of retirement plan is for any public or private company with 20 or more employees.
 This is one of the most common types of retirement plans offered by employers.
 There are several advantages to this type of plan, including flexibility in terms of investment choices, investment management, and participant educational programs.
 There is also a wide range of mutual fund options.

 In 2018, employees can contribute up to $18,500 in deferred salary ($24,500 if you are 50 or older).
 The total contribution overall cannot exceed $54,000.
 Employers can choose to match the contribution made by employees or engage in profit sharing contribution up to 25 percent of the employee’s compensation, not exceeding $55,000.
 Employers must file Form 5500 to ensure that the plan itself isn’t favoring those who are highly compensated in the business.

 If you need help finding S Corp retirement plan options, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.